happycube/ld-decode/README.md

 This repository also contains an **experimental** CVBS decoder, `cvbs-decode`, which shares code with ld-decode and vhs-decode.
 Capable of decoding basic raw digitized NTSC and PAL composite video, including colour if the source is somewhat stable.

-RAW CVBS has been captured using CX Cards & CXADC, however, this is somewhat buggy as the cx chip can decide to resample or do other things if it detects a valid video signal normally this happens when an unknown internal gain threshold is reached.
+RAW CVBS has been captured using CX Cards & CXADC, however, only at lowest gain states, CVBS capture is not possible with the DomesDayDuplicator Rev3 due to input filtering on the hardware.

 Test samples & signals can be generated using [HackTV](https://github.com/fsphil/hacktv)